Ayehu/custom-activities/Azure Active Directory/AzureADResetUserPassword/README.md

-## AzureADResetUserPassword - Activity to reset user password in Azure AD for Office365.
+## AzureADResetUserPassword - Activity to reset user password in Azure AD.

 ##### DLL's to reference
 Microsoft.Graph.dll